 Table 12.10 compares the views of TSOs based in areas of greater or lesser affluence using the English Indices of Deprivation.
-The colour grading on the table signifies a clear association between area deprivation and the strength of perceived impact by TSOs.

 The differences in some cases between the richest and poorest areas are very large.
 For example, in terms of giving people confidence to manage their lives, 40% of TSOs state that they make a very strong contribution in the poorest areas compared with just 17% in the richest areas.